gau-nernst/gan/README.md

 - Simple, fast, and excellent results.
 It beats WGAN, WGAN-GP, and SN-GAN, while having the speed of original GAN.
 TODO: see if RGAN can scale well with batch size.
 - Without spectral norm, discriminator output will keep either increasing or decreasing.
+- For more complicated networks like Progressive GAN and StyleGAN architecture, especially at higher resolutions, Relativistic GAN cannot converge.

 Progressive GAN: